JoeCalvert/JoeCalvert/README.md

 ### `Quick intro`
 I'm Joe, a Mechatronics and Robotics student from Leeds.

-- 🎓 Right now, I'm in my 3rd year and I'm looking to start a placement before returning to complete my degree
+- 🎓 Right now, I'm in my 3rd year and I'm looking to complete a placement before returning to finish my degree

 ### `Connect with me.`